Marco Motta: Roma

 Motta made his debut for Roma on 8 February 2009, coming on as a substitute in the 31st minute in Roma's 3–0 victory against Genoa.
 He impressed both his new club's supporters and his new coach, Luciano Spalletti.
-In his various post-match press conferences with Roma Channel and Sky Italia, Spalletti said "Motta gets my compliments for that performance.
-It's not easy to enter onto the field at the Olimpico for the first time in front of a crowd like ours, with whom it's difficult to exhibit tranquility.
+In his various post-match press conferences with Roma Channel and Sky Italia, Spalletti said, "Motta gets my compliments for that performance.
+It's not easy to enter onto the field at the Olimpico for the first time in front of a crowd like ours, with whom it's difficult to exhibit tranquillity.
 He has great speed, force and technical quality, and he was very good in the defensive phase of the game.
 He played with great personality."

 Motta then earned a starting position under Spalletti, beating off competition from the likes of Cicinho, Cristian Panucci, and Marco Cassetti.
 He also played both legs of UEFA Champions League round of 32 matches that lost to Arsenal.

 With the loan deal, the capital club obtained the option to for the right to buy half of the player's contract in June for €3.5million or outright for €7million in three installments.

 On 24 June 2009 Roma exercised their right to sign half of Motta's contract for pre-agreed price.

 Following the resignation of Spalletti, and the appointment of Claudio Ranieri, Motta lost his place in the Roma first team, and failed to become a regular starter and made just 16 appearances during the entire 2009–10 Serie A season.
 At the conclusion of the season, the two clubs failed to agree price on him to negotiate the co-ownership and on 25 June 2010, the deal went to a blind auction (submit the bid by envelope).
 Udinese repurchased Motta after winning the auction on 26 June. for €1.45M.